MithilaGuha/ra-training/Tidy_Bayesian_Workflow.md

 For consumer choice, while we could get scanner data, if we can run an experiment like a conjoint, we can cleanly know what products the consumer was considering as well as the features of the chosen product and each of the competing products.
+As a further simplification, we can consider all binary attribute levels (i.e., either included or not included).

 We can encode the observations using the `data` block in our Stan file.